 Interview reports for applicants who apply Single Choice Early Action must be completed by the end of November, and all other interview reports must be completed by the end of February.
 Given Princeton's popularity and steadily declining rate of acceptance of applicants, we need to emphasize ambassadorship in addition to seeking information about the applicants.
 Key components include identifying and encouraging application by the best-qualified students in a school, providing current and positive information about Princeton to the candidates, sending our evaluations of the student to the admissions staff, and encouraging those admitted to attend.
 Because Princeton is in such demand these days, it is all the more important to convey the admissions statistics with a sense of reality while not appearing insensitive, arrogant, or elitist.
 Thank you very much for considering this opportunity.
 We appreciate your interest and hope that you will be able to help us on the University's behalf.

 For more information or to volunteer, please contact Christine O'Neill '06 (email@example.com).

 Princeton Club of Chicago provides opportunities for Tiger women to connect and socialize as a means by which we can stay in touch with one another and nurture our affinity for Princeton.

 The planning committee of the Princeton young alumni group presents a line-up of fun and diverse activities, along with the young alumni of other schools.
 It is a great opportunity to meet people and try new things in Chicago!
 Any graduates of the last 10 years or so are considered "young alumni," but the young at heart are welcome too.

 Founded in 1912, the Princeton Club of Chicago Scholarship Fund was the first Princeton endowment of its kind.
 It is an important part of Princeton's financial aid effort and continues to set a sterling example in assisting undergraduates with funding the cost of an outstanding education.
-Scholarships are awarded annually to undergraduates from the Chicago area.
+Scholarships are awarded annually to undergraduates from the Chicagoland area.